arribion-link/express-mvc-main/README.md

-Here’s a clean and professional example of how you could document your authentication logic in a `README.md` file.
-This helps other developers understand what your code does, how to use it, and what to expect from the endpoints.

----

 ## 🛡️ Authentication Module

 This module provides basic user registration and login functionality using Node.js, Express, MongoDB, and bcrypt for password hashing.